Elsagate: Effect on children

-The New York Times quoted pediatrics professor Michael Rich, who considered it upsetting that "characters [children] thought they knew and trusted" were shown behaving in an improper or violent manner.
+The New York Times quoted paediatrics professor Michael Rich, who considered it upsetting that "characters [children] thought they knew and trusted" were shown behaving in an improper or violent manner.
 Research suggests that exposure to inappropriate and disturbing content can have detrimental effects on their emotional well-being, cognitive development, and behaviour.
 Children may become desensitized to violence, display aggressive tendencies, or suffer from anxiety and nightmares.
 Furthermore, this content can confuse and distort their understanding of appropriate behaviour, relationships, and societal norms.

 Response from YouTube

-In response to the controversy, on 1 June 2017, YouTube changed its guidelines, specifically to ban children's characters in inappropriate situations.
+In response to the controversy, on June 1, 2017, YouTube changed its guidelines, specifically to ban children's characters in inappropriate situations.
 However, that ban had little effect, and in the months after, the subreddit r/Elsagate became a place for amateur investigators to raise the alarm on videos that slipped through YouTube's moderation system.
 In August, YouTube announced its new guidelines on content and monetization.
-In an ongoing series of efforts to demonetize controversial and offensive videos, it was announced that creators would no longer be able to monetize videos that "made inappropriate use of family-friendly characters."
-In November of the same year, it announced that it would implement "a new policy that age restricts this content in the YouTube main app when flagged."
+In an ongoing series of efforts to demonetize controversial and offensive videos, it was announced that creators would no longer be able to monetize videos that "made inappropriate use of family-friendly characters".
+In November of that same year, YouTube announced that it would implement "a new policy that age restricts this content in the YouTube main app when flagged".

 The controversy extended to channels that featured not necessarily children's characters but actual children, who sometimes performed inappropriate or dangerous activities under the guidance of adults.
 As part of a broader action, YouTube terminated the channel Toy Freaks, which featured a father (Greg Chism) and his two daughters in potentially abusive situations.
 Chism was subsequently investigated by child-protection officials in Illinois and Missouri for alleged child abuse.
 In December 2017, authorities announced that Chism would not face criminal charges.
 Before its removal, the channel had over 8.5 million subscribers.
 It was also revealed in the media that many videos featuring minors – frequently uploaded by the children themselves and showing innocent content – had attracted comments from pedophiles and other groups.
 Some of these videos were monetized.
 As a result of the controversy, several major advertisers froze spending on YouTube, forcing YouTube to ban children from their site, citing legal obligations.